Meols Cop railway station: History

 By 1926, the Altcar Bob service had been cut back to Barton and it was subsequently withdrawn completely by the London, Midland and Scottish Railway in September 1938.
 Goods traffic continued over the line until complete closure in January 1952.

 The third rail was only used for access to the carriage works after the September 1964 closure of the Southport-Crossens service, which became a victim of the Beeching Axe (along with the WLR main line) despite being used by over 2 million passenger per year.
 This left the station with a much reduced service to Southport & Wigan, which initially was only provided at morning & evening peak periods.
 From 14 June 1965, all trains on the Wigan route were routed through the station with the closure of the Blowick line, but it was not until the spring 1967 timetable change that off-peak calls were reinstated.
 The Wigan to Southport line had not been recommended for closure by Beeching in his 1963 report, but British Rail subsequently submitted a closure proposal for the route and Meols Cop station in May 1967.
 This was eventually rejected by the Minister for Transport exactly a year later, securing the station's future.
 Goods traffic however ceased to be handled in November 1967, with the closure of the goods yard.

 The Meols Cop Electric depot closed on 14 February 1970, and the third rail was lifted shortly afterwards.
 The station remained well served though, with over 20 trains calling in each direction in the May 1975 timetable and this frequency remained more or less unchanged for the next two decades.
 Sunday services however ceased in the mid 1980s and the station became unstaffed in 1990, subsequently losing its wooden buildings to demolition in March 2000 (replacement 'bus stop' style shelters being erected the following month).
 However, Sunday services have resumed.

 In early January 2016, CCTV cameras were installed at the station.
+In November 2025, footings for new Passenger information system (PIDS) where installed, with the new system coming online in early December.